atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 .
 Lord, Mist!
 I cannot go and leave
 I
 , «• i
-j“ “and the house My miftrest will
-“febld me finely when she comes home, j. *^1 dare not do^any such thing."
+j and the house My miftrest will febld me finely when she comes home, j. *^1 dare not do^any such thing."
 3 I.,
 III t...., _
 ; : ^ f - >, I ..*'-* *' y * {, V